 Youth Allowance is paid subject to:

-- the parental and personal means test (unless the person is independent); or
+- the parental and personal means test (if the person is not independent); or

 - the personal means test (if the person is independent and single); or